Decentralized Differentially Private Without-Replacement Stochastic Gradient Descent: Simulation Results

 \subsection{The Impact of the Number of Participating Nodes}

 In this subsection, we investigate the impact of the number of participating nodes.
 In particular, it is assumed that each node has 60,000 training samples for both datasets.
 Table \ref{tableArtificial} and Table \ref{tableMnist} show the accuracy of the proposed algorithms in different scenarios for the Covertype dataset and the MNIST dataset with $\epsilon=1$, respectively.
-It can be observed that as the number of participating nodes grows, the accuracy for both Algorithm \ref{algorithm1} and Algorithm \ref{algorithm2} increases since there are more training samples in total which can reduce the impact of the noise added at each iteration.
-In addition, Algorithm \ref{algorithm2} is always better than Algorithm \ref{algorithm1} and as the number of collaborative nodes grows, they are expected to approach the performance of the noiseless case.
-In particular, in the simulated scenarios, the accuracy degradation induced by privacy is within 6\% and 4\% for Algorithm \ref{algorithm2} when there are 20 collaborative nodes for the MNIST dataset and the Covertype dataset, respectively.
-However, the performance in the strongly convex scenario is not necessarily better than that of the convex case for the differentially private algorithms.
-In particular, the objective function is not very strongly convex for small $\lambda$.
-In such cases, choosing a linearly decreasing learning rate (i.e., $\frac{1}{\lambda t}$) may increase the variance of the differentially private SGD algorithms.
-In fact, choosing the learning rate in stochastic approximation schemes is often a matter of art, and the differentially private setting makes it even more complicated \cite{song2013stochastic}.
+It can be observed that as the number of participating nodes grows, the accuracy for both ``DP-Fully collaborative" and Algorithm \ref{algorithm2} increases since there are more training samples in total which can reduce the impact of the noise added at each iteration.
+In addition, Algorithm \ref{algorithm2} is always better than ``DP-Fully collaborative" and as the number of collaborative nodes grows, they are expected to approach the performance of the noiseless case.
+In the simulated scenarios, the accuracy degradation induced by privacy is within 6\% and 4\% for Algorithm \ref{algorithm2} when there are 20 collaborative nodes for the MNIST dataset and the Covertype dataset, respectively.